T-Hunting

 If you are interested and don’t have any equipment or have never tried a transmitter hunt come on by.
 We will educate you and get you hunting.

-Everyone that finds one of the transmitters will get a sticker for their badge.
+Everyone that finds one of the transmitters will get a sticker for their badge so you show off you found the fox.

 The frequencies will be: